Communities

 • Note that "rire", in this phrase, is the infinitive form.
 If we assume, along with Legallois, that people started to substitute different verbs for "rire", sometimes the infinitive just wasn't flexible enough for what they wanted to say.
 They may have wanted to express the grammatical subject, or tense, or whatever, as well.
 If this is true, they'd be forced to evolve "histoire de" into "histoire que" for purely grammatical reasons: to be able to continue with a more flexible definite verb form.

-#1: Initial revision by user avatar Jirka Hanika‭ · 2021-10-19T11:00:14Z (over 2 years ago)
+#1: Initial revision by user avatar Jirka Hanika‭ · 2021-10-19T11:00:14Z (about 3 years ago)

 (I will suppose that the connection of French "histoire" to English "story" is rather clear, except that English word is closer in meaning to a "story as it is told", whereas the French one is a little bit closer to "events as they have happened", or "events as they are canonically told".)